This information is applicable for the 2021-22 and 2022-23 academic years only.

 Imperial's student exchange links

-A complete list of the College’s student exchange agreements, including links with Swiss universities and postgraduate partners for the Imperial College Business School, can be found at http://www.imperial.ac.uk/placements/student-exchanges/
+A complete list of the College’s global (curriculum-based) student exchange agreements, including links with Swiss universities and postgraduate partners for the Imperial College Business School, can be found at: http://www.imperial.ac.uk/placements/student-exchanges/

 For Exchange Partners connected to the MA/MSc Global Innovation Design taught jointly by the Royal College of Art and Imperial College London, contact the Royal College of Art.

 Erasmus traineeship students

 A student who has been awarded an Erasmus Traineeship Grant by their home university and:

 - is currently a PhD student and would continue to be registered as such at their home university for the duration of the planned research period at Imperial should always apply as a visiting (non-degree) student.

 - is currently a registered/enrolled bachelor or master level student and would continue to be registered as such at their home university for the duration of the planned research period at Imperial and will require a visa to enter the UK for the purpose of undertaking their research internship should always apply as a visiting (non-degree) student.

 Please note that Imperial will classify any Erasmus Traineeship student it admits as a non-exchange student.
 However, if you are hosted as a visiting (non-degree) student the College will waive the tuition fee.
 Please note that, in contrast, UROP does not normally charge a fee.

 Queries regarding Erasmus Traineeships can be addressed to Adrian Hawksworth, Assistant Registrar (Placements).